Tips for PHP Security

 Is PHP Secure?

-PHP is as secure as any other programming language.
+Yes, PHP is secure, or at least as secure as any other programming language.
 But, just like any other language, it requires programmers to write and engineer secure applications.

 How Do I Protect a PHP File?